fluid-checkout/fluid-checkout/readme.txt

 * Woostify
 * Zakra

-**If you have any issues to use Fluid Checkout with your theme please let us know through the plugin's support forum or [our website](https://fluidcheckout.com) and we'll quickly fix it.**
+**If you have any issues to use Fluid Checkout with your theme please let us know through the plugin's support forum or [our feedback page](https://feedback.fluidcheckout.com) and we'll quickly fix it.**

 = Fully Customizable =